“The truth will set you free, but first it will piss you off.” – Gloria Steinem

 - If you are a public place where others are being impacted, consider encouraging the person to move with you to a more private location.
 However, don’t place yourself alone with a person you believe could become violent.

 Facing angry people will never be easy or pleasant but you can learn to manage these difficult encounters so that you achieve positive outcomes.
-Summit Team Building programs such as Emotional Intelligence, Conflict Management and Effective Communications will help your team develop both the necessary skills, and the positive relationships allow us to benefit from our differences.
+Summit Team Building programs such as Emotional Intelligence, Conflict Management and Effective Communications will help your team develop both the necessary skills and positive relationships allow us to benefit from our differences.